Lan-lab/offtracker/README.md

 # --cores of snakemake must be larger than -t of offtracker_config.py
 # parallel number = cores/t

+## --cpu_help
+# To simplify parameter selection, users can add the “--cpu_help” option when running "offtracker_config.py".
+This option detects and shows the available memory and CPU threads of the current machine.
+Based on this information, users can input the maximum memory and CPU threads they wish to allocate.
+The script then automatically calculates the recommended number of parallel tasks, threads per task, and total CPU cores.

 ## about output
 # This part will generate "*.fw.scaled.bw" and ".rv.scaled.bw" for IGV visualization
 # "*.fw.bed" and "*.rv.bed" are used in the next part.